digital-asset/daml/daml-lf/spec/contract-id.rst

 Requirements
 ^^^^^^^^^^^^

-**Executability**: DAML engine can determine ordering of the contract IDs before it hands out the transaction to the write service.
+**Executability**: Daml engine can determine ordering of the contract IDs before it hands out the transaction to the write service.

 **Validation**: The allocation scheme commutes with transaction